-We're expecting to offer a mixture of payment methods soon:
+We're expecting to offer a mixture of payment methods:

-* on the door in cash at most in-person classes
+* on the door in cash at most taught classes

-* on the door via QR code or contactless card at DS classes
+* on the door via QR code or contactless card at some classes

 * online bank transfer (eg for DS practices or online classes)